-Before making available any new version of a TS containing an OpenAPI specification file, the responsible MCC officer shall update the TS version number in the "description" field of the "externalDocs" object (see subclause 5.3 of 3GPP TS 29.501 [6]) contained in the OpenAPI specification file as appropriate.
 MCC shall extract the (syntax checked and verified) OpenAPI specification file from the annex of the TS and make it available as a stand-alone file in UTF-8 format as specified in IETF RFC 3629 [7].
 The file name shall follow the conventions defined in 3GPP TS 29.501 [6] clause 5.3.6 unless the TS containing an OpenAPI specification file indicates a different file name.

 If a new version of a TS containing an OpenAPI specification file is approved without any change to the contained OpenAPI specification file(s), the responsible MCC officer shall not update the "description" field of the "externalDocs" object (see subclause 5.3 of 3GPP TS 29.501 [6]) contained in the OpenAPI specification file(s).
 The existing UTF-8 formatted OpenAPI specification file shall not be modified by the MCC.